Pacheco95/sfml-game-example/README.md

 git clone git@github.com:Pacheco95/conan-project-example.git
 ```

-and open it in CLion and let it sync the CMake project.
+and openAndBlockUntilClosed it in CLion and let it sync the CMake project.

 ```shell
 clion conan-project-example